+City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219

+804.646.6335 (f) 804.646.5789 www.richmondgov.com

+To: Planning Commission

-City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com To: Urban Design Committee From: Planning and Preservation Division Date: November 5, 2015 RE: Final Location, Character and Extent Review of a new section of roadway connecting two sections of Deepwater Terminal Road; UDC File No. 2015-05(2) I. APPLICANT Manouchehr Nosrati, Department of Public Works II.
-LOCATION Connecting two sections of Deepwater Terminal Road Property Owner:
+From: Urban Design Committee

+Date: November 16, 2015

+RE: Final Location, Character and Extent Review of a new section of roadway connecting two sections of Deepwater Terminal Road

+I. APPLICANT

+Manouchehr Nosrati, Department of Public Works

+II.
+LOCATION

+Connecting two sections of Deepwater Terminal Road

+Property Owner:

 City of Richmond, Sonoco Products Company, Florida Rock Industries Inc., Vulcan Lands Inc. III.
 PURPOSE The application is for final location, character, and extent review of a new section of roadway connecting two sections of Deepwater Terminal Road.
 IV.
 SUMMARY & RECOMMENDATION This project involves the establishment of a new section of Deepwater Terminal Road, connecting two existing sections of that road.
 The new section of roadway will be approximately 0.7 miles long and will consist of two travel lanes, curbs and gutters, shoulders, lighting and drainage improvements.
 The proposed connector will provide additional access to the Port of Richmond and importantly, will provide access for taller trucks, which are restricted by the height of the Interstate 95 underpasses at Bells Road and at the Deepwater Terminal connector just south of Bellemeade Road.
 The proposed roadway is in an area that is very industrial in nature and will not be widely used by the general public for the foreseeable future.
-For this reason, Staff finds it acceptable to not strictly adhere to the recommendations of the Urban Design Guidelines; for example, when the Guidelines advocate for the provision of sidewalks on new roadways.
-Staff finds that the improvements are consistent with the recommendations of the citywide Master Plan and with the industrial zoning of the adjacent properties.
-Staff further finds that the proposed roadway will provide an immeasurable benefit to the Port of Richmond, as it will be able to safely accommodate larger vehicles that are becoming increasingly utilized at the Port.
-Lastly, Staff finds that the recommendations made during conceptual review have been adequately addressed.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant final approval as submitted.
+The Urban Design Committee finds that the improvements are consistent with the recommendations of the citywide Master Plan and with the industrial zoning of the adjacent properties.
+The Committee further finds that the proposed roadway will provide an immeasurable benefit to the Port of Richmond, as it will be able to safely accommodate larger vehicles that are becoming increasingly utilized at the Port.
+Lastly, the Committee finds that the recommendations made during conceptual review have been adequately addressed.
+Therefore, the Urban Design Committee recommends that the Planning Commission grant final approval as submitted.
 Staff Contact: